MALHEUR, OREGON PHOTO WORKSHOP

 Ken will provide in field instruction and answer any photographic questions that you may have.
 Ken will also be giving digital presentations on photographing birds in the wild and technical photography discussions featuring his images.
 In the evenings we will do some image review and critique of photos for whoever wishes to participate.

 Equipment needed: The longer the lens the more opportunities you will have at Malheur.
 The minimum size lens that you would want to have would be 300mm.

-April 22, 2017 - This morning we will visit a Sage Grouse lek This is a spectacular experience with male birds sometimes fighting near the cars.
+April 26, 2022 – This morning we will visit a Sage Grouse lek on private property.
 In the afternoon we will visit the refuge headquarters.
-At this time of year the Belding's Ground Squirrels have just had their young and they make for great photo opportunities.
+At this time of year the Belding’s Ground Squirrels have just had their young and they make for great photo opportunities.
 All of those ground squirrels also attract predators.
-Red-tailed, Swainson's and Ferruginous Hawks as well as Golden Eagles and Prairie Falcons are often seen on this workshop.
+Red-tailed, Swainson’s and Ferruginous Hawks as well as Golden Eagles and Prairie Falcons are often seen on this workshop.
 After dinner we will review and critique images.
 Lodging: Drovers Inn, Frenchglen Hotel.

-April 23, 2017 - After an early morning breakfast we will go the Sage Grouse lek again.
+April 27, 2022 – Morning Sage Grouse lek photography and then we will check out.
 After checking out we will head back toward Burns stopping at the refuge headquarters on the way back.

 Ken is an award winning wildlife photographer.